schubergphilis/seccubus-docker/README.md

 * SSHKEY1, SSHKEY2, SSHKEY3, etc..
   - The content of this environment variable will stored in the file /opt/seccubus/.ssh/SSHKEY1 etc.
   - You can use this mechanism to provide ssh keys that are used to start remote scans
+* HTTP_AUTH_HEADER - Set the http authentication header
+  - If you are using something like OpenAM to authenticate your users, this allows you to set which http request header contains the user that OpenAM detected